Strobesstrobes

 TL;DR

-This guide walks the methodology a tester actually follows on an internal engagement: discovery, enumeration, credential access, and lateral movement.
-We name the exact tools and commands at each step so you can reproduce the work or read a report and know what happened.
-For the wider context, start with our network penetration testing overview.
+This guide walks the methodology a tester actually runs, with the real tool output at each step so you can reproduce the work or read a report and understand exactly what happened.
+We name the commands, point to the telltale line in each output, then close with a findings table and the GPO-level fixes that collapse the whole attack path.
+For wider context, start with our network penetration testing overview.

 What is internal network penetration testing?

-Internal network penetration testing is an authorized attack launched from inside your network, modeling what a malicious insider or an attacker who already breached the perimeter could do.
+Internal network penetration testing is an authorized attack launched from inside your network, modeling a malicious insider or an attacker who already breached the perimeter.
 The external test answers "can someone get in?"
-The internal test answers the scarier question: "once they're in, how bad does it get?"
+The internal test answers the scarier question: once they are in, how far does it go?

-The two are complementary, not interchangeable.
-An external network penetration test probes your internet-facing edge; the internal test assumes that edge is bypassed and measures blast radius.
-Scope usually includes Active Directory, file shares, internal apps, and the segmentation (or lack of it) between user, server, and management VLANs.
+The two are complementary.
+An external network penetration test probes your internet-facing edge; the internal test assumes that edge is bypassed and measures blast radius across Active Directory, file shares, internal apps, and the segmentation (or lack of it) between user, server, and management VLANs.

-Testers typically work in an assumed-breach posture: you hand over a standard domain user account so they spend budget finding real escalation paths instead of re-running the phishing campaign you already know works.
+Most internal tests run in an assumed-breach posture: the client hands over a standard domain user account so budget goes toward finding real escalation paths instead of re-running a phishing campaign everyone already knows works.
+That single account is usually all an attacker needs.

 Internal network pentest methodology